-Purpose – to train and develop all horses in a humane manner, protecting at all times, their physical and mental personalities.
+Purpose – To train and treat all horses in a humane manner, protecting at all times, their physical and mental well being.

-Summary: To promote kinder training methods, resulting in a more efficient horse and to establish a greater market for good riding horses – horses that have soft mouths, respond to a light rein and have a comfortable head carriage.
+SUMMARY- To promote kinder, gentler training methods, resulting in a more efficient horse.
+To establish a greater market for good riding horses horses that have soft mouths, respond to a light rein and have a comfortable head carriage.

 R & J Sales (Sundby Enterprises)

 All weanlings and yearlings selling in the Minnesota 5050 sale will be eligible to compete in the Minnesota 50/50 Futurity at 2 years of age.